Kronk: Yeah. Weird...

 - "Pull the lever, Kronk" is used to the same effect as the "Push the button, Max" in The Great Race.

-- Kuzko being turned into numerous animals via Yzma's potions at the end is one to the "Magic Duel" from The Sword in the Stone.
+- Kuzko being turned into numerous animals via Yzma's potions, all while retaining his distinct color scheme and appearance, references the "Magic Duel" scene from The Sword in the Stone.

-- It's not certain whether this was intentional or not, but Kronk's shoulder devil (and later all three Kronks) saying "That'll work" is an in-studio reference that goes all the way back to Walt Disney himself: never one to give too much credit, he'd only ever approve of someone else's ideas for a story or a project with "That'll work."
+- It's not certain whether this was intentional or not, but Kronk's shoulder devil (and later all three Kronks) saying "That'll work" may count as an in-studio reference to Walt Disney himself: never one to give too much credit, he'd only ever approve of someone else's ideas with "Yeah, that'll work."

 - Show Some Leg: Yzma shows some of her leg at one point.
 To quote Kuzco and Pacha: "Ack, no, aieee!"

 - Shrug Take: When the villains are in pursuit of the heroes, and their progress on the map becomes visible on the actual roads and paths, Yzma and Kronk decide that they're better off ignoring this phenomenon.
 At the moment, that scene is even the page image for the trope!

 - Similar Item Confusion: Kronk has this problem, in that he mistakes a bottle of llama extract for deadly poison, which results in the intended victim being transformed into a llama as opposed to full-on dead.Ymza: This isn't poison.
 This is extract of ...
 LLAMA!

 Kronk: You know, in my defense, your poisons all look alike.
 You might think about relabeling some of them.